Parks, Recreation and Historic Preservation

 • There is no admission fee for our Visitor Center and Museum, however some fees apply for special events, educational services, tours, and the use of picnic areas.

-Guided tours are $5 Adult, $3 Senior/Student, 12 and under free, per person and available by reservation.
+Guided tours are free this season.
+Guided tours are offered frequently during the operating season and by appointment.
 Contact the site for Student Group rates and options.
 Outreach program rates and topics are also available by request.

 Maps